adriancorrendo/soiltestcorr/README.md

 Instructions <br/>

-1. Load your data.frame or vectors with soil test value (stv) and relative yield (ry) data. <br/>
+1. Load your data frame or vectors with soil test value (stv) and relative yield (ry) data. <br/>

 2. Specify the following arguments into the function